ben-spiller/sphinx-autodocgen/README.rst

 each package has an autosummary with links and description for each of the the modules it contains.

 The project this was originally developed for the PySys test framework.
-To see what the documentation for a typical module looks like, see `https://pysys-test.github.io/pysys-test/autodocgen/pysys.writer.html`_.
+To see what the documentation for a typical module looks like, `see here <https://pysys-test.github.io/pysys-test/autodocgen/pysys.writer.html>`_.

 Features include: